-bebe stores, inc.

-Body Central Corp.

-The Buckle Inc.

-Casual Male Retail Group, Inc.

-The Cato Corporation

-Christopher & Banks Corporation Destination Maternity Corporation

-The Finish Line, Inc.

-Hot Topic, Inc.

-Jos.
-A. Bank Clothiers, Inc. New York & Company, Inc. Pacific Sunwear of California, Inc.

-rue 21, inc. Stage Stores, Inc. The Wet Seal, Inc. Zumiez Inc.
+bebe stores, inc. Body Central Corp.
+The Buckle Inc. Casual Male Retail Group, Inc. The Cato Corporation Christopher & Banks Corporation Destination Maternity Corporation The Finish Line, Inc. Hot Topic, Inc. Jos.
+A. Bank Clothiers, Inc. New York & Company, Inc. Pacific Sunwear of California, Inc. rue 21, inc. Stage Stores, Inc. The Wet Seal, Inc. Zumiez Inc.

 The Committee also reviewed compensation information provided by the Compensation Consultant in 2011 from a survey of more than 100 retail companies, including five of the companies in our peer group.
-The update provided by the Compensation Consultant in 2012 did not include a comparison to our peer group, but focused on a new survey of more than 100 retail companies, including eight of the companies in our peer group.
+The update provided by the Compensation Consultant in 2012 focused on a new survey of more than 100 retail companies, including eight of the companies in our peer group.
+The Compensation Committee found that for executive officers other than our CEO and CFO, the retail company surveys provided better, more comparable, data than the more limited peer group analysis.
 The Compensation Consultant's analysis focused on the following areas of compensation:

-- base salary, - annual cash incentives. - total cash compensation (the sum of base salary and annual cash incentives), - · long-term equity incentives (a variable incentive vesting over a multi-year period), and - · total direct compensation (the sum of total cash compensation and long-term equity incentives).
+- base salary, - · annual cash incentives, - total cash compensation (the sum of base salary and annual cash incentives), - · long-term equity incentives (a variable incentive vesting over a multi-year period), and - total direct compensation (the sum of total cash compensation and long-term equity incentives).